For Duke Undergrads

 - A 1-2 paragraph statement describing how this experience will impact your future goals

-Send any question or final application materials to Meta Kuehn.
-The application is due by March 30, 2018, with decisions made in early April.
+Send any questions or final application materials to Meta Kuehn.
+The application is due by March 30, 2020, with decisions made in early April.

 For Duke and Non-Duke Undergrads

 The Biochemistry Department is dedicated to improving diversity and inclusion in the biomedical sciences.
 Through Duke University Summer Research Opportunity Program (SROP), motivated undergraduates engage in a 10-week training program that offers hands-on experience in graduate-level biomedical research.
 The Duke SROP is geared toward minority students who are seriously considering joining a PhD program.
 Students from inside or outside Duke can apply to Duke SROP.

 See where SROP alumni have gone on to graduate school and hear what students have to say about the program.